TNuzzi/wriststrap/README.md

 For transparent background use TSS classes `bg-0` (fully transparent), `bg-25` (75% transparent), `bg-50` (50% transparent) or `bg-75` (25% transparent).

+**NOTE** MD is not allowing me to color the table cells to give a visual color with the hex number.
+For how here is the TSS class name with the assigned hex numbers.

+Background and Color TSS classes

 <table>
     <tr>
         <td>